|

 plants are some of the largest and most vigorous of the plum or

 prune woodstocks.
-They are hard and long lived.
+Their wood is hard and long lived.
 Commercial fruit

 trees would be grafted onto this tree because they are more